-We are looking to recruit a highly motivated and experienced crystallographer at the Post-Doctoral Research Associate level to build on recent exciting results in the field of serial crystallography.
+We now have an opportunity for a highly motivated and experienced crystallographer, at Post-Doctoral Research Associate level, to build on recent exciting results in the field of serial crystallography.
 This will encompass several areas of the experiment from preparation of samples (from expression to crystallisation) to data collection and analysis.
-A key emerging area of interest is dynamic crystallography and the post holder will develop methods for driving and tracking reactions in crystals using new facilities such as the portable laser system PORTO at Diamond and also high energy MX.
+Key emerging areas of interest are dynamic crystallography and high energy data collection.
+The PDRA will develop methods for driving and tracking reactions in crystals using new facilities such as the portable laser system PORTO at Diamond and also high energy MX.